 When do I need to submit my thesis?

 Your submission date will fall into one of two categories.
 Either 3 months from the date that the Graduate School are in receipt of the completed Intention to Submit Form or your expected thesis submission date, whichever date is earliest.

 Can I submit the Intention to Submit Form with my thesis?

 Yes, this form can be submitted with your thesis.
 However, this will delay your thesis being sent out for examination and may also cause a delay in arranging your viva.

 What happens if I don’t submit my thesis within the time stated?

-You will be charged a late submission fee and your thesis may not be accepted for examination.
+You will be charged an additional fee for submission of thesis after dealine has lapsed and your thesis may not be accepted for examination.
 If you think you will be unable to submit your thesis in time please contact your supervisors or the Graduate School for information on what support we can offer.

 Nomination of Committee of Examiners

 The Committee of Examiners is a group of three academics who are approved to examine your thesis and conduct your viva.
 The group normally consists of :

 Convener - Nominated by the Head of School or subject to oversee the examination process